IntentArchitect/Intent.Modules/Module Examples/Templates.BasicT4Template/ReadMe.md

 ﻿# Templates : Basic T4 Template

-This example services to demonstrate setting up a basic T4 Template.
+This example serves to demonstrate setting up a basic T4 Template.

 Templates with in Intent Architect are the building blocks used to describe code, more specifically the code patterns you would generated.